-Because there is no light in the deep sea, the submersible carries 12 metal halide and LED lights to illuminate the bottom.
+Because there is no light in the deep sea, the submersible carries multiple LED lights to illuminate the bottom.
 Two hydraulic, robotic arms manipulate equipment and collect samples.
-A sample basket mounted on the front of the submersible can carry up to 1,000 pounds of equipment including sediment corers, temperature probes, water samplers, biological suction samplers ("slurp samplers") and insulated storage chambers.
+A sample basket mounted on the front of the submersible can carry up to 400 pounds of equipment including sediment corers, temperature probes, water samplers, biological suction samplers, and insulated storage chambers.

 It takes about two hours for Alvin to dive to its maximum depth and another two to return to the surface.
-That leaves four or five hours for work on the bottom - time that scientists cram full of photography, observations, sampling, and experiments.
+That leaves four to six hours for work on the bottom - time that scientists cram full of photography, observations, sampling, and experiments.

 » Alvin Interactive Guide

-The submersible’s cockpit is a titanium sphere 208 cm (82 inches) in diameter.
-The walls are 4.9 cm (1.9 inches) thick, with three small portholes: one for the pilot looking forward, and one on each side for each scientist.
-Around the sphere is a shell made of fiberglass and syntactic foam that provides flotation and houses Alvin’s thrusters, hydraulic controls, electronics and batteries.
+The submersible’s cockpit is a titanium sphere 2.1 m (83 inches) inside diameter.
+The walls are 7.4 cm (2.9 inches) thick, with five viewports: one for the pilot looking forward, and two on each side for the scientists.
+Supporting the sphere is a frame made of titanium and syntactic foam that provides flotation and houses Alvin’s thrusters, hydraulic controls, electronics and batteries.

 » More specifications